wechuli/python-deepdive/Part 1/Section 07 - Scopes, Closures and Decorators/notes.md

 When Python encounters a function definition at compile-time, it will scan for any labels (variables) that have values assigned to them (anywhere in the function).
 If the label has not been specified as **global**, then it will be local.

 Variables that are referenced but not assigned a value anywhere in the function will not be local, and Python will, at run-time. look for them in enclosing scopes.

+### Nonlocal scopes

+We can define functions from inside another function.
+Both functions have access to the global and built-in scopes as well as their respective local scopes.
+But the inner function also has access to its enclosing scope - the scope of the outer function.
+That scope is neither local (to inner_func) nor global - it is called a `nonlocal` scope.

+Just as with global variables, we have to explicitly tell Python we are modifying a nonlocal variable.
+We can do that using the **nonlocal** keyword. whenever Python is told that a variable is nonlocal:

+- it will look for it in the enclosing local scopes chain until it first encounters the specified variable name.
+Beware that it will only look in local scopes, it will not look in the global scope.